Ex-CONCACAF president Alfredo Hawit sentenced to time served - WHIZ News

 “There are no words to express how sorry I am,” he said in a written statement read by the translator to the court.
 “I also regret all the harm I did to soccer, which is the sport that I love. … From the day of my arrest in Zurich and the time that I spent in jail and 4 1/2 years so far, I’ve suffered.
 I’ve felt humiliated and shamed by my behavior, and I’m paying the price.”

-Hawit, a lawyer and teacher, will be deported when the coronavirus pandemic eases and Honduras reopens its border.
+Hawit, a lawyer, teacher and former professional soccer player, will be deported when the coronavirus pandemic eases and Honduras reopens its border.
 Prosecutors said his family is working with the Honduran consulate to arrange transport, and Chen recommended that U.S. Immigration and Customs Enforcement allow him to self-deport.

-Hawit pleaded guilty in April 2016 to two counts of wire fraud conspiracy and one count each of racketeering conspiracy and conspiracy to obstruct justice.
+Hawit pleaded guilty on April 11, 2016, to two counts of wire fraud conspiracy and one count each of racketeering conspiracy and conspiracy to obstruct justice.
 Each count carried a possible sentence of up to 20 years.

 His sentence showed the impact of a guilty plea early in the case rather than risk a guilty verdict at trial.
 Former South American governing body president Juan Ángel Napout is serving a nine-year sentence following his conviction and former Brazil federation president José Maria Marin was sentenced to four years after his conviction.
 Marin was given compassionate release about eight months early in April, shortly before his 88th birthday.